benjithorpe/csslite/CONTRIBUTING.md

 # Contributing

+When contributing to this repository:

+- Create an issue and give details on what the issue is solving or bringing.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+> Or Optionally, first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.
 [Read the Code of Conduct](#coc)